daleonpz/Research-Project/chapter4.md

 In addition, sometimes the Follower is not able to detect the marker anymore since it is very close to it due to the fact that our system does not measure accurately the distance travelled.
 An example is shown in Figure  \ref{img:results}.
 It is observed that at the final position $d=3cm$, the Follower lost track of the marker.
+From the experiments, the Follower detected the marker from distances larger than 20cm.

 ![(a) Initial position $d=22.73cm$, $\rho=-33.41^\circ$ (b) Final Position \label{img:results}](img/results.jpg)